NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 <a id="general-1"></a>

-## Configuration Flow Architecture

-How environment variables in config.env reach this module:

-config.env is generated with setup_config.py script (to be executed in the jarvis directory).

-1. systemd jarvis.service loads config.env via 'EnvironmentFile'.

-2. jarvis.service starts main.sh: this script activates the venv and runs python -m jarvis

-3. \_\_main\_\_.py delegates to core.application which reads environment variables using os.getenv()

-4. core.application calls config.initialization.init_jarvis() with all configuration

-5. init_jarvis() uses the general init_module() function to set global variables in this module

-6. This module stores them in global variables for use by action functions

-### Configuration Flow

-Configuration flows: config.env -> systemd -> main.sh -> python -m jarvis -> \_\_main\_\_.py -> core.application -> config.initialization -> actions.py

-This uses a Global Configuration with Dynamic Initialization pattern.

-### Why not read environment variables directly in this module?

-We could have each action function call `os.getenv()` directly, but I chose centralized global configuration instead because:

-- Keeps configuration loading centralized in core.application, so it is easier to maintain

-- Makes dependencies explicit (you can see what each module needs)

-- Better separation of concerns (core.application handles config, this module handles actions)

-The .env file provides the configuration, not the logic itself.
-The logic is provided through initialization.py and core.application.py

-*[Source: actions.py:7]*

----

-<a id="general-2"></a>

 ## Module Functionality Overview

 1. Opening of **URLs** in default browser.
 In my case, Google Chrome.
 Functions here are: